-Undecided students attending the Jefferson Campus should visit the Advising Center located in Allen Library 100.
-Students attending the Shelby Campus should contact Enrollment/Business Services (RSH 102) at the Shelby County Campus.
+Students attending the Jefferson Campus should visit the Advising Center located in Allen Library 100.
+Students attending the Shelby Campus should contact the Advising Center (RSH 102) at the Shelby County Campus.
 Advisors are available to assist students with the achievement of their academic goals.
 Academic advising is available to help students identify appropriate courses, select majors, select transfer institutions and assist with academic problems.
 Upon declaring a major, undecided students will be assigned to a faculty advisor/mentor.
 This advisor/mentor will help ensure accurate progression in the student's chosen field of study.